okta/okta-developer-docs/packages/@okta/vuepress-site/code/android/index.md

 	</li>
 </ul>

-## Integrate with Okta using the hosted Okta Sign-In Widget
+## Integrate with Okta using the Okta-hosted Sign-In Widget

-These SDKs will help you integrate with Okta by redirecting to the Okta Sign In Widget using OpenID Connect (OIDC) client libraries.
+These SDKs help you integrate with Okta by redirecting to the Okta Sign-In Widget using OpenID Connect (OIDC) client libraries.

-[Android redirect authentication sample app](https://github.com/okta/samples-android) &mdash; see [Browser Sign In](https://github.com/okta/samples-android/tree/master/browser-sign-in) for redirect configuration
+[Android redirect authentication sample app](https://github.com/okta/samples-android): See [Browser Sign In](https://github.com/okta/samples-android/tree/master/browser-sign-in) for a redirect configuration.

 ## Integrate with Okta using embedded Sign-In Widget and SDKs

-These SDKs will help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.
+These SDKs help you integrate with Okta to build your own fully-branded authentication by embedding an Okta Sign-In Widget and/or SDK.

 Okta Identity Engine: